1: Sun’s Nearest Star System

 10: Contains Closest Exoplanet to Earth

-Orbiting around Alpha Centauri B is an unconfirmed exoplanet named Alpha Centauri Bb, which if verified would make it the closest planet discovered outside of our own solar system.
-Scientist believe it is most likely tidally locked with one side permanently facing Alpha Centauri B, and have concluded life is unlikely under the planets severe conditions.
+Orbiting around Proxima Centauri is an exoplanet named Proxima Centauri b, which at 4.25 light-years distant is the closest planet discovered outside of our own solar system.
+Scientist believe that it is most likely tidally locked with one side permanently facing Proxima Centauri, but is also located in the habitable zone of Proxima Centauri which would enable it to retain liquid water, leading to speculation that it may be habitable.